SS Zamzam: Dresdens voyage to France

 Dresden carried the survivors in her cargo holds, separated into three groups.
-Women and children formed one group, officers and male passengers another, and the mostly Egyptian crew formed the third.
+Women and children formed one group, and were put up in the Dresdens small passenger cabins, while the officers and male passengers formed another and had to sleep in the ships holds, and the mostly Egyptian crew formed the third.
 Food remained short, and only slightly improved.
 Dysentery was rife.
 Dresden did not try to find a neutral ship, but headed straight for Europe.
 As she sailed into more northern latitudes, influenza broke out.
 Scherman photographed conditions aboard.

+The survivors would spend the next month at sea.
+They complained constantly about the food, which included a thin breakfast gruel they called "billboard paste" and a bad tasting soup for dinner they dubbed "glop".
+Dubbing themselves "The Wandering and Wondering Society", to pass the time they formed a small band and swam in the ships small swimming pool until they reached the chilly north Atlantic.
+After reaching colder latitudes, they played chess, backgammon and other board games and endlessly debated where their final destination would be.

 On 18 May Zamzam was reported missing. the UK Ministry of Information said she must be "presumed lost", but naval authorities in Cape Town insisted she was merely "overdue".

 On 20 May Dresden landed survivors at Saint-Jean-de-Luz in German-occupied France.
 The USA was still neutral so its citizens were taken to Biarritz, where there was a US consul.
 Civilians of Allied nations were interned, initially in Bordeaux and then at various camps in German-occupied Europe.

 On 21 May the Deutsches Nachrichtenbüro ("German News Office" or DNB) admitted the Kriegsmarine had sunk Zamzam and confirmed that its passengers and crew were in occupied France.
 The DNB said the sinking was justified because her cargo included materials for the UK war effort.
 Her cargo included 64 different types of goods, 33 of which Germany listed as contraband.
 This included the vehicles, spare parts and lubricating oil.

 On 22 May, Egypt formally protested to Germany about Zamzam's sinking, calling it a violation of international law.
 Egypt sought the repatriation of the Egyptian crew.
 As Egypt had severed diplomatic relations with Germany in 1939, the Swedish legation in Berlin presented the protest.

 On 26 May, Germany said it would release all US women and children, and those US men whom it called "genuine" missionaries.
 On 28 May the US survivors in Biarritz were reported to be well-treated and free to move about the town.